fanf2/kbd/README.md

 [Keybird42](./keybird42/)
 -----------

-My current work in progress is series of 77% boards:
+My late 2023 / early 2024 work in progress is series of 77% boards:

   - bigger than 75%
   - fewer keys than 80%